NZXT

-NZXT is an American computer hardware manufacturer based in Los Angeles, California.
+NZXT, Inc. is an American computer hardware manufacturer based in Los Angeles, California.
 The company manufactures computer cases, components, and accessories for the PC gaming market.

+The company has faced controversy surrounding its Flex PC rental program, which has drawn criticism for alleged anti-consumer practices, misleading specifications, and pricing structures.
+This has led to significant backlash from the gaming community.

 History

-NZXT was founded in 2004 by Johnny Hou producing products specifically for the DIY PC building community.
+NZXT was founded in 2004 by Johnny Hou to produce products specifically for the DIY PC building community.
 The company's first product was the NZXT Guardian, which was a case featuring a plastic front bezel resembling Transformers toys and lighting effects.
-Over time, they gradually expanded to other categories of computer hardware, including computer power supplies, computer cooling, motherboards, and streaming devices.
+Over time, they gradually expanded to other categories of computer hardware including computer power supplies, computer cooling, motherboards, and streaming devices.

+On July 30, 2024, NZXT offered PC rentals.
+Scharon Harding of Ars Technica noted that the service did not allow for ownership, and over a two year upgrade cycle, would cost as much as "a quality PC that you could own and continue getting value from beyond two years."
+Michael Crider of PCWorld raised similar concerns about pricing, however noted it could be an option for people who could not afford a "top-notch gaming PC".

+On November 30, 2024, YouTube channel Gamers Nexus criticized the Flex rental program for false advertising claims, rapidly changing prices and specifications, without changing model names and related performance benchmarks, and anti-consumer terms of service, which would allegedly allow the company to sell the data stored in the rented computer.
+The channel would also drop NZXT as an advertiser, cancelling an ongoing advertising contract.
+Further accusations involve targeting minors via focused social media video advertises and without properly verifying the applicant ID before starting the renting program.
+NZXT shared a social media post in response that they are aware of the claims made.

 Products

 NZXT is most known for its computer cases, but also sells motherboards, power supplies, cooling products, LED lighting, and other accessories marketed towards PC gamers.
-The company designs and develops their products in Los Angeles, while manufacturing them in Shenzhen.
+The company designs and develops their products in Los Angeles, with manufacturing being in Shenzhen.